An Adaptive Parallel Arc-Length Method: Acknowledgments

 \subsubsection{Serial implementation}

-The global workflow for a serial APALM, i.e. the AALM (adaptive arc-length method) is illustrated in \cref{alg:AALM_full}.
-As seen in this algorithm, the initialization is performed using a \texttt{serialSolve} routine, which defines the initial solution sequence $\{\vb*{w}^0_i\}_{i=0}^{I}$ with $I$ steps on level $\ell=0$.
-In addition, this routines also provides a sequence of curve-length coordinates, $\{s^0_i\}_{i=0}^{I}$.
-Based on these sequences, the mappers from \cref{fig:datastructure} and a queue $Q$ is initialized in the \texttt{initializeMap} routine.
-Given the queue $Q$, the \texttt{solveQueue} routine provides a sequence of solutions $\{\vb*{w}_i\}$ and of curve parameters $\{s_i\}$ spanning multiple levels, hence the superscript $\ell$ is ommitted.\\
+The global workflow for a serial APALM, i.e., the ASALM, is illustrated in \cref{alg:ASALM_full}.
+As seen in this algorithm, the initialization is performed using a \texttt{serialSolve} routine, which defines the initial solution sequence $\{\VEC{w}^0_i\}_{i=0}^{I}$ with $I$ steps on level $\ell=0$.
+In addition, this routine also provides a sequence of curve-length coordinates, $\{s^0_i\}_{i=0}^{I}$.
+Based on these sequences, the mappers from \cref{fig:APALM_datastructure} and a queue $Q$ are initialised in the \texttt{initializeMap} routine.
+Given the queue $Q$, the \texttt{correctQueueSerial} routine provides a sequence of solutions $\{\VEC{w}_i\}$ and of curve parameters $\{s_i\}$ spanning multiple levels, hence the superscript $\ell$ is omitted. \\

-Using basic ALM routines, \cref{alg:serialSolve} defines an algorithm to obtain in serial a coarse approximation to initialize the AALM.
-Optionally, a stability computation can be performed after the arc-length step, which could lead to a specialized solve towards a bifurcation point.
-This allows for automatic exploration of bifurcation diagrams \cite{Thies2021,Wouters2019} and is discussed more in detail in \cref{subsec:exploration}.\\
+Using basic ALM routines, \cref{alg:serialSolve} defines an algorithm to obtain in serial a coarse approximation to initialise the ASALM.
+Optionally, a stability computation can be performed after the arc-length step, which could lead to a specialised solution towards a bifurcation point.
+This allows for automatic exploration of bifurcation diagrams \cite{Thies2021,Wouters2019} and is discussed more in detail in \cref{subsec:APALM_exploration}.\\